-Today I will talk about a case which had a few fantastic features.
+Today I will talk about a case that had a few fantastic features.
+The strategy was done together!
 I simply must share it with you.
 The most amazing thing was that a big corporation had the guts to jump into a completely new way of making strategies by involving the whole staff.
 It most certainly wasn’t in their culture, but they sensed that now was the right time for it.
 The strategy was done together, and it went very well.

 The strategy was made authentically together!
 Even blue-collar workers joined.
 Over 100 people always attended the meetings, although I must admit that many more were expected to participate.
 I’ll tell you more about the kickoff and about the feedback we received.

 We held three workshops with two divisions.
 We worked with both in tandem, alternating between both divisions over the workshops.
 The workshops involved about 30 people, and everything was done digitally online.
 The trick is to have a common digital board, which magnifies meeting efficiency, and on which everyone can write simultaneously.
 Every meeting had its own digital board, and that is something that changes the whole process.
 Steering meetings were held in between the workshops, in which we presented the unfinished strategy to the staff for feedback.

 Think how “horrible”!
 We showed everyone something that is not ready!

 In the end the tough choices were brought together, and the staff had a moment to browse through the Strategy 1Pager and leave their fingerprint on it.
 I call these comments steering signals, and boy were there many!